Droncit Injectable Cestocide (Canada)This page contains information on Droncit Injectable Cestocide for veterinary use.

 The dosage of DRONCIT for removal of E. multilocularis is the same as that indicated for the removal of the other tapeworm species listed on the label.
 Laboratory efficacy studies have demonstrated the recommended dosage is 100% effective for removal of this tapeworm.
 Under condition of continual exposure to wild rodents, retreatment of the dog at 21-26 day intervals is recommended to prevent the shedding of infectious eggs.

 PrecautionsAlthough not observed in clinical studies, an anaphylactoid reaction can occur with any drug and should be treated symptomatically, if it occurs.
-Strict hygienic precautions should be taken when handling dogs or feces suspected of harboring E. multilocularis.
+Strict hygienic precautions should be taken when handling dogs or feces suspected of harbouring E. multilocularis.
 Infected dogs treated for the first time with DRONCIT and dogs treated at intervals greater than 28 days may shed eggs in the feces after treatment.
 The animal should be held in the clinic during this interval and all feces should be incinerated or autoclaved.
 If these procedures are not possible, the eggs can be destroyed by soaking the feces in a sodium hypochlorite (bleach) solution of 3.75% or greater.6 All areas where the animal was maintained or in contact with should be thoroughly cleaned with sodium hypochlorite and allowed to dry completely before re-use.

 OVERDOSAGE: Dosages of 5 times the labelled rate administered to cats and dogs did not produce signs of clinical toxicity following either intramuscular or subcutaneous injections of the formulation.
-Symptoms of overdosage include vomition, excessive salivation and mild depression.
+Symptoms of overdosage include vomiting, excessive salivation and mild depression.

 WarningKeep out of the reach of children.
 Not for human use.